davigl/drum-machine/README.md

 ## :sound: React Drum Machine

-Drum Machine project, where you can click or press a key and it will highlight this button and play a drum unique sound.
+Drum Machine project, where you can click in the buttons or press keyboard a key and it will play a drum unique sound.
 Visit the project by clicking [here](http://eudavi-drum-machine.netlify.com/).
 (Retro style)

 ***